horsicq/Detect-It-Easy/README.md

 of Script Engine, this doesn't cause any special inconvenience.
 The possibilities of open architecture compensate these limitations.

 DIE exists in three versions.
-Basic version ("DIE"), Lite version ("DIEL") and console version ("DIEC").
+Basic version ("die"), Lite version ("diel") and console version ("diec").
 All the three use the same signatures, which are located in the folder "db".
 If you open this folder, nested sub-folders will be found ("Binary", "PE" and others).
 The names of sub-folders correspond to the types of files.
 First, DIE determines the type of file, and then sequentially loads all the signatures,